Watching the ball drop in Times Square might seem like the best place to be on New Year's Eve.

 The vibe is festive and friendly.
 The views of the city skyline and the harbor are fantastic.

 Here are some of the best New Year's Eve cruises and boat rides.
-Most offer food, drinks, and a view of fireworks.
+Most serve food, drinks, and a view of fireworks.

-What you get depends on how much you spend.
+What you get depends on how much you are willing to spend.

 - New Year's Eve Circle Line Cruise - a highly rated fireworks cruise with a reputable cruise line.